sl5net/gitignore_preprocessor/README.md

 # gitignore_preprocessor
-preprocessor for .gitignore file (used by git) for RegEx support and more
+preprocessor for .gitignore file (used by git) for RegEx support and more. ability to mix your globe syntax with some RegEx syntax (see examples below)

 written in AutoHotkey. in long term maybe written in nodeJs.